muhme/joomla-branches-tester/README.md

    Automated Cypress System Test runs may persist even after the `scripts/test` process is terminated.
    If you attempt to run another Cypress System Tests, you might encounter the: `Error: listen EADDRINUSE: address already in use :::7125`.
-   To stop the still-running Cypress System Tests, use the command: `docker restart jbt_cypress`.
+   To stop the still-running Cypress System Tests, use the command: `docker restart jbt-cypress`.
 10. Open an [issue](../../issues).

 ## Limitations